eitanporat/eitanporat.github.io/content/posts/ergodic theory.md

 Consider an ensemble of particles each with position $x$ and momentum $p$.
 The area of the blue pixels (the phase-space distribution) is constant along the time-evolution of the system.
 This result is known as [Liouville's theorem](https://en.wikipedia.org/wiki/Liouville%27s_theorem_(Hamiltonian)).
 ![Louville theorem](https://upload.wikimedia.org/wikipedia/commons/f/f7/Hamiltonian_flow_classical.gif#center)

 Ah-ha!
-This transformation must preserve the volume of the phase space.
+This transformation must preserve the volume of the phase space (the space of positions and momenta).

 To capture this notion, we define a measure $\mu$ to be a function which takes as input sets and returns values between $[0,1]$.
 This function has some other properties such as $\mu(\emptyset)=0$ and $\mu(\mathcal{X})=1$, and $\mu\left(\bigcup_{i}A_{i}\right)=\sum_{i}\mu(A_{i})$ for a countable collection of disjoint sets $\lbrace A_{1}, A_{2}, .... \rbrace$.
 [Click here for a more rigorous definition](https://en.wikipedia.org/wiki/Measure_%28mathematics%29).